 History, Development and Identity of The Practice

-The practice first opened its doors on 1st June 1984 as a single handed-practice with a list size of just under 3,200.
-It has developed and continued to grow and is currently responsible for the health care of just under 3000 patients and is accountable to Hardwick Clinical Commissioning Group.
-The practice is a PMS practice and prides itself in being at the forefront of service development and delivery.
+The practice first opened its doors on 1st June 1984.
+It has developed and continued to grow and is currently responsible for the health care of just over 3,400 patients and is accountable to Hardwick Clinical Commissioning Group.

-The practice essentially serves Bolsover and the surrounding local villages of Carr Vale, Duckmanton, Hillstown, Palterton and Scarcliffe..
+The practice serves Bolsover and the surrounding local villages, including: Carr Vale, Duckmanton, Hillstown, Palterton and Scarcliffe.

-On the 1st July 2016, after a successful joint partnership, the Practice became part of Derbyshire Community Health Services NHS Foundation Trust.
+On the 1st July 2016, after a successful joint partnership, the Practice became part of Derbyshire Community Health Services NHS Foundation Trust (DCHS).

 Bolsover is proud of its castle, standing at the top of the hill, on the main road into Bolsover from Chesterfield (A632) and has developed into a bustling, historic market town.
 Bolsover is easily accessed for the M1 motorway, being situated mid-way between Junctions 29 and 30 with plans approved for a new Junction 29a on the outskirts of Bolsover.